Sourav1429/Solved_coding_question_DSA/README.md

 Find the maximum length of a contiguous subarray with equal number of 0 and 1.

 32) smallest_seq_with_given_prime.java: Given three prime number(A, B, C) and an integer D. Find the first(smallest) D integers which have only A, B, C or a combination of them as their prime factors.

+33) change_character.java: Given a string A of size N consisting of lowercase alphabets.
+You can change at most B characters in the given string to any other lowercase alphabet such that the number of distinct characters in the string is minimized.
+Find the minimum number of distinct characters in the resulting string.